HOW TO FUND YOUR STUDY ABROAD PROGRAM

 AA may also be asked to make presentation or draft a report on the functioning of the university.
 Overall, this internship is suitable for those who are willing to take up an administrative job after completing their degree.

-The average stipend of a graduate assistant in United States is close to $20,000 currently.
-The stipend varies from one university to the other but most of the universities have their stipends within the 20k range.
-In Australia, the average stipend is close to 63,000 Australian Dollars.
-Some Canadian Universities choose to give stipend on hourly basis rather than a lump sum.
+The average stipend of a graduate assistant in the United States is close to $20,000 currently.
+The allowance varies from one university to the other, but most universities offer stipends within the 20k range.
+In Australia, the average pay is close to 63,000 Australian Dollars.
+In addition, some Canadian Universities choose to pay stipends on an hourly basis rather than a lump sum.

-In some universities, the stipend is not given in form of monetary compensation but is rather given through fee waivers.
-Some universities offer 50% waiver for the Gas while the waiver can go up to 100% in some other universities.
+In some universities, the stipend is not given in monetary compensation but is instead provided through fee waivers.
+For example, some universities offer 50% waiver for the Gas, while the waiver can go up to 100% in some other universities.

 In most of the countries, maximum working time for an employee is 40 hours per week (8 hours for 5 days).
 So, a graduate assistant is usually allotted 50% of the full working hours that is 20 hours per week.
 On the other hand, half assistantship demands 25% of the full working time that is 10 hours per week.
 In some universities, there is also a provision of taking two half-assistantship which add up to make 50% of the full-working time.